codespin-ai/codespin/README.md

 Using codespin with an API key is the easiest option.
 However, if you don't have an API key but have access to ChatGPT there are some work arounds.

-Use the `--write-file` command to write out the final LLM prompt to a file, like this:
+Use the `--write-prompt` command to write out the final LLM prompt to a file, like this:
 ```
-codespin generate something.py.prompt.md --write-file /some/where/a/file.txt.
+codespin generate something.py.prompt.md --write-prompt /some/where/a/file.txt.
 ```

 Copy the contents of /some/where/a/file.txt and paste it in ChatGPT.